 As is often the case in a small town, Lake doesn't have a public transportation system that people use for their commute.

 Lake is an extremely ethnically-diverse town.
 The people who call Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lake residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lake include English, Irish, German, Scottish, and Yugoslavian.
+The greatest number of Lake residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Lake include Irish, English, German, Yugoslavian, and Other West Indian.

 The most common language spoken in Lake is English.
 Other important languages spoken here include African languages and Arabic.